 Welcome to our school of physical fitness that teaches the ancient and scientific art of Taekwondo.
-In this age of turmoil, it is important that one maintain strength within one’s self (both mental and physical strength) so that one can cope with obstacles and difficulties in life more successfully.
-We sincerely hope that this school will serve you as an important institution where you can learn various virtues of the martial arts that include self-discipline, respect, concentration, and competition.
-The instruction at KTA Schools is constantly directed toward that attainment of inner peace and tranquility within one’s self, which will help us to develop harmony and peace with our fellow man.
+In this age of turmoil, it is important that one maintain strength within one’s self (both mental and physical strength).
+Mainly so that one can cope with obstacles and difficulties in life more successfully.
+We sincerely hope that this school will serve you as an important institution where you can learn various virtues of the martial arts.
+This specifically includes self-discipline, respect, concentration, and competition.
+The instruction at KTA Schools is constantly directed toward that attainment of inner peace and tranquility within one’s self!
+Which will help us to develop harmony and peace with our fellow man.

 Grand Master Chul Koo Yoon

 Grandmaster Chul Koo Yoon – Founder of Korea Taekwondo Academy (KTA)